 Most memory foam is made of polyurethane and it’s usually more toxic than your standard polyurethane foam, though they are not all the same.

 There are a range of chemicals added to produce polyurethane memory foam for different brands.

 The only non-toxic non-polyurethane memory foam out there is Essentia, which is natural latex-based.
 The VOC levels are extremely low, 36 μg /m3.

 When researching “background VOC levels” I did find this to be within background levels (though everything adds up).
 Here is one study and here is another study to confirm this.

 Background levels of formaldehyde can be found here.

-This mattres contains essential oils – grapefruit seed, coneflower, and jasmine.
-I tested a sample and it has a noticeable scent.
+This mattress contains essential oils – grapefruit seed, coneflower, and jasmine.
+I tested a sample and it has a noticeable scent (though it’s very faint).
 Though I would not say it is flowery, it is a bit sweet.